sideeffects/HoudiniNiagara/README.md

-# HoudiniNiagara

-Houdini Niagara plug-in for UE4 Niagara
+# Houdini Niagara plug-in for Unreal

 This plug-in will add a new Houdini CSV File Data Interface to Niagara.
 The data interface is a simple one allowing import of CSV files exported from Houdini in Niagara.